Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Methods

 Conversely, the force exerted by the bead on the fluid is mapped back to the lattice using the method proposed by Ahlrichs and Dünweg~\cite{Ahlrichs1999}.
 This scheme distributes the momentum to the nearest lattice nodes via a regularized delta function.
 The update rule for the component distributions $f_i^k$ is given by

-The weight function $\delta(\mathbf{x}, \mathbf{x}_{\text{p}})$ is the standard trilinear interpolation kernel with a stencil width of two lattice nodes in each spatial direction.
-This formulation locally injects momentum into the fluid while ensuring conservation.
+\revisedtext{The weight function $\delta(\mathbf{x}, \mathbf{x}_{\text{p}})$ corresponds to a trilinear interpolation kernel~\cite{Ahlrichs1999}, assigning linearly weighted contributions to the nearest lattice nodes in each spatial direction.} This formulation locally injects momentum into the fluid while ensuring conservation.

 The solvation force, introduced by Sega et al.~\cite{Sega2013}, is used to confine filaments inside the droplet.
 It depends on the local gradients of the fluid-component densities,

 where $\rho_k$ denotes the density field of fluid component $k$, and $\kappa_k$ controls the strength and sign of the interaction: $\kappa_k > 0$ attracts particles toward regions of higher $\rho_k$, while $\kappa_k < 0$ leads to repulsion from dense regions.